MarkPearlCoZa/Blog_General/_posts/2016-10-31-The-IDE-and-the-Mob.md

 ## Keyboard Shortcut Mappings

-For developers that have spent the time to create muscle memory
+If you have members in your mob who have spent time commiting specific keyboard shortcut mappings to muscle memory, having a discussion on keyboard shortcut mappings is important.

-Start off by identifying the various shortcut mappings individuals in your mob currently us.
-Don't assume that because everyone in the mob uses the same editor, you will all have the same keyboard shortcuts!
-Some editors provide multiple keyboard shortcut flavours.
+Start off by identifying the various shortcut mappings people in your mob currently use.
+Don't assume that because everyone in the mob used the same editor, you will all have the same keyboard shortcuts mappings!

-For instance, I have spent a large part of my professional career using Visual Studio with Resharper as a plugin.
-Resharper gives at least two options for key mappings - the classic Visual Studio key mappings as well as IntelliJ key mappings.
+If everyone in your team uses the same keyboard shortcut mappings great.
+If you have a range of keyboard shortcut mappings in your mob, you have a few options:

+- Try quick switch keyboard shortcut mappings
+- Or standardize on a standard keyboard shortcut mapping

 ### See if you can quick switch mappings